Skip to content

 Lewis Banks··7 min read

-London luxury hospitality is fundamentally an international market.
-The UHNW guests staying in 5-star hotels, dining at Michelin restaurants, and joining private members clubs come from across the world.
-American, Chinese, Hong Kong, Singaporean, Gulf state, and Indian guests collectively account for the majority of high-value bookings at most luxury London venues.
+London luxury hospitality is, at its heart, an international market.
+The UHNW guests who stay in 5-star hotels, dine at Michelin restaurants, and join private members clubs come from across the world.
+American, Chinese, Hong Kong, Singaporean, Gulf state, and Indian guests make up most high-value bookings at the majority of luxury London venues.
 The marketing programme has to reach these audiences in their home markets, in their language, through the channels they actually use.

-Yet most London luxury hospitality operators run international marketing as an afterthought.
-They translate the website into English-only, hope OTAs and concierges handle the international flow, and never engage seriously with the source markets.
-The operators that invest properly in international marketing produce significantly higher revenue per available room or table than those who do not.
+Yet most London luxury hospitality operators treat international marketing as an afterthought.
+They keep the website English-only.
+They hope OTAs and concierges handle the international flow.
+They never engage seriously with the source markets.
+The operators that invest properly produce far higher revenue per available room or table than those who do not.

 This post covers the practical playbook for international marketing for London luxury hospitality.